JeongYeojin/aHVI/README.md

 ## Create time : 2022.
 01. 09

 ## Introduction
 This repository contains the source code for developing a deep learning-based semantic segmentation model with canine chest x-ray.
-We used [improved attention u-net by Nabsabraham et al.](https://github.com/nabsabraham/focal-tversky-unet) Model was implemented with Keras API.
+We used [improved attention u-net](https://github.com/nabsabraham/focal-tversky-unet) Model was implemented with Keras API.

 ## Installation
 - pip install -r requirements.txt